 If you meet at least one of the requirements listed above, you should complete our online Eligibility Quiz.
 We’ll ask you a few questions to determine which TSAHC home buying program is best for you.

-To qualify, you must also have a credit score of 620, meet certain income requirements, and purchase a home that meets certain sales price requirements.
+To qualify, you must also have a credit score of 620 and meet certain income requirements.

 TSAHC Eligibility Quiz